PHILIPPINES COUNTRY GUIDE

 The government is stimulating employment in the manufacturing sector and progress is being made, but there is no clear end in sight for the Philippines’ unemployment dilemma.

-Cryptocurrency in the Philippines
+Buying Crypto in the Philippines

 Originally, the government was skeptical about crypto in the Philippines.
 The Central Bank (BSP – Bangko Sentral ng Pilipinas) issued a statement warning against risks associated with cryptocurrencies back in 2014.